Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Statement

 \section{Statement}

-We consider compact hyperbolic 2-orbifolds $M$, not necessarily connected.
+Let $M$ be a compact hyperbolic 2-orbifold (not necessarily connected).
 Denote the eigenvalues of the Laplacian acting on functions on $M$ by

+(Note that we don't necessarily have $0 < \lambda_1$ because we aren't assuming that $M$ is connected.)
 We call the sequence $(\lambda_0,\lambda_1,\ldots)$ the \emph{Laplace spectrum} of $M$.
 If two spaces have the same Laplace spectrum we call them \emph{Laplace-isospectral}.
 (Note that we don't simply call them `isospectral', because this term is used in different ways by different authors.)

 Our goal here will be to prove: